-Since I signed up for the trek I have also learned that one of our tent spots is by Damodar Kund (kund is a small lake); it is a major Hindu pilgrimage site associated with the god Vishnu (aka Narayan).
+Since I signed up for the trek I have also learned that one of our tent spots is by Damodar Kund (kund is a small lake or pond); it is a Hindu pilgrimage site associated with the god Vishnu (aka Narayan).

 Reading up on the Phu Valley has made clear that I am entering a very special and isolated nook of the Tibetan Buddhist world.
-Going with some basic knowledge will mean that the questions I ask are not the obvious ones that I can find the answers to in a Wikipedia article!
+Going with some basic knowledge will mean that the questions I ask are not obvious to which I can find the answers in a Wikipedia article!

 Here are a few more of the videos I have looked at over the past few weeks to get a grip on various aspects of Mustang (pronounced Moose dung!).
 They all really bring home how little I know about this corner of our world – and how lucky I am to be able to spend some time there this April!

-Below is a photo (the labeling is mine!) of the approach to Saribung La, the literal high point of the trek!
+Below is a photo (the labelling is mine!) of the approach to Saribung La, the literal high point of the trek!
 Check out Paul Boslooper‘s image collection for an excellent visual summary!

 Who needs to go anywhere anymore – it is already all online!